Honey BBQ Boneless Wings are double breaded and baked to crispy perfection. They make a perfect game-day appetizer or weekend dinner!

-- Whisk together 1 cup milk and 1 egg in a bowl.
+- Whisk together milk and egg in a bowl.

 - Dip the chicken chunks into the milk/egg and then toss into the flour bag.
 Dip back into the bowl (milk/egg mixture) and again in the flour bag making sure the wings get double covered.
 Put the wings on a baking sheet covered with wax paper and refrigerate for 30 minutes.

-- Five minutes before removing from fridge, heat the vegetable oil in a sauce pan about 1 inch deep, on medium heat.
+- Five minutes before removing it from the fridge, heat the vegetable oil in a sauce pan about 1 inch deep, on medium heat.